huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Keep your identity small.
-Listen to constructive negative feedback and criticism.
+[Keep your identity small.](https://paulgraham.com/identity.html) Listen to constructive negative feedback and criticism.
 Seek for the truth.
 No ego.
 Be humble.
+Be coachable.
 When you let go of what you are, you become what you might be.

 Life goes on.
 You got to keep going, keep moving, keep improving, keep exploring, and keep experimenting.
-Life can only be understood backwards, but it must be lived forwards.
+[Life can only be understood backwards, but it must be lived forwards.](https://www.goodreads.com/quotes/6812-life-can-only-be-understood-backwards-but-it-must-be)

 Explore, Discover, Try, Fail, Disappoint, Get lost, Suffer, Ask, Get feedback, Learn, Grow, Iterate, and Repeat.
-You can't connect the dots looking forward; you can only connect them looking backwards.
+[You can't connect the dots looking forward; you can only connect them looking backwards.](https://www.goodreads.com/quotes/463176-you-can-t-connect-the-dots-looking-forward-you-can-only)